 Allow me to introduce my absolute favorite dessert to make and to eat, beginning to end.
 There’s something about its involved creation process that exemplifies the wonder that can come with baking from scratch.
 The outcome — moist, nutty and rich — is marvelously delicious, and it just might make you decide to name your children Hazel and Filbert.

 It all started several years ago when my friend Ema told me of her love for hazelnuts, also known as filberts.
-At the time, I’d only tasted hazelnuts raw, from a salted nut assortment, or as a filling buried in chocolatey candy.
+At the time I’d only tasted hazelnuts raw, from a salted nut assortment, or as a filling buried in chocolatey candy and spreads.
 Hazelnuts simply hadn’t impressed me, but I was willing to reconsider.
 When Ema invited me over to bake with her, I looked for hazelnut baking recipes but didn’t have much luck.
 I did come across an old almond cake recipe I’d been given, and I quickly began modifying and transforming it.
 The outcome was incredible and has forever changed my view of hazelnuts.
 I proudly present it to you now.

-- 1/4 pound ounces whole shelled hazelnuts
+- 1/4 pound whole shelled hazelnuts

 - ¾ cup butter at room temperature